truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/MinIOApp/_index.md

 SCALE has two version of the MinIO application.
 The community version of the S3 application available in the **charts** train of TRUENAS catalog application.
 The MinIO Enterprise version of the application is a smaller version of MinIO that is tested and polished for a safe and supportable experience for TrueNAS Enterprise customers.
+Community members can install either the Enterprise or community version.

 {{< expand "Adding the MinIO (Enterprise) App" "v" >}}
 {{< include file="/_includes/AddMinioEnterpriseTrain.md" type="page" >}}